One Day in Brussels

-The Town Hall takes place in the center of the Grand Place.
+The Town Hall takes place in the center of Grand Place.
 This 15th-century Gothic building is asymmetrical, which is a big faux pas in Gothic style.
 If you look closely, you might notice that the bell tower stands skewed towards the right.
 The legend has it, the architect was ashamed of his mistake and commit suicide by jumping off the tower only to land in the exact midpoint where the tower should have been placed.
-Ironically, this architecturally “imperfect” building is the only one in the square survived massive bombings – once by the French and the other by German Nazi.
+Ironically, this architecturally “imperfect” building is the only one in the square that survived massive bombings – once by the French and the other by the German Nazi.

 This UNESCO World Heritage Site is beautiful in the morning, during the day and in the evening.
 My favorite time is actually after the dark when the buildings are lit.
 Thanks to its central location, you will have the opportunity to swing by later.
 For now, take photos of yourself at the Grand Place with beautiful buildings as background because it will soon get very crowded.

 Walk the Gay District

 On your way to Manneken Pis, you can pass through the gay district.
 In my opinion, the gay district in Brussels is pretty subtle.
 You will see some rainbow flags at gay bars and the famous mural of Brousaille, which has become a symbol of LGBT acceptance in the city.

 Quick Photo of Manneken Pis

 Manneken Pis (map) is located in the corner somewhere near the Gay District.
 This iconic statue is disappointedly small and unnoticeable if not the huge crowd in front of and around it.
 Although it has continuously been voted the most disappointing tourist attraction in the world, this pee boy is the pride of Brussels residents.